Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsection{Metrics}

-As the first framework to denoise out-of-sight sensor trajectories and project them into the visual modality for noise-free trajectory prediction, we adopt adapted metrics to evaluate our model's performance comprehensively.
-Specifically, we use the Mean Square Error per Timestamp (\textbf{MSE-T}) from~\cite{zhang2023layout}, which calculates the average pixel distance over the temporal dimension.
+As the first framework that denoises out-of-sight sensor trajectories and projects them into the visual domain for noise-free trajectory prediction, we adopt tailored metrics to evaluate performance comprehensively.
+Specifically, we use Mean Square Error per Timestamp (\textbf{MSE-T}) from~\cite{zhang2023layout}, which measures the average pixel-distance error across time.

-To evaluate both denoising and prediction performance, we apply MSE-T on the projected out-of-sight visual trajectories and the predicted visual trajectories, obtaining \textbf{MSE-D} (Denoising MSE) and \textbf{MSE-P} (Prediction MSE), respectively.
-Additionally, we introduce a combined metric, \textbf{SUM}, which aggregates MSE-D and MSE-P to provide a holistic measure of the trade-off between denoising accuracy and prediction performance.
+To assess denoising and prediction quality separately, we compute MSE-T on the projected out-of-sight visual trajectories and on the predicted visual trajectories, yielding \textbf{MSE-D} (denoising MSE) and \textbf{MSE-P} (prediction MSE), respectively.
+We further define a combined metric, \textbf{SUM}, which adds MSE-D and MSE-P to provide an overall measure of the denoising--prediction trade-off.